danger

 On this page

-The permit process differs for each permit type, and may also vary depending on the complexity of your project.
+The permit process differs for each permit type.
+This depends on the complexity of your location and project.

 You will need information about the property.
 You will use the information to complete the permit application and draw the plans.